 If your canine companion just ingested raisins, there are a few steps you’ll immediately want to take.
 Follow these steps to get your canine companion the attention they need right away.

-Step 1: Call Your Veterinarian or Pet Poison Control Hotline
+Step 1: Call Your Veterinarian Or A Poison Control Hotline

 Be prepared to tell them the breed and size of your dog, the type of raisins or grapes they have eaten, and approximately how many they may have taken.
 You’ll also need to tell them whether or not you are 100% sure raisins were consumed, or if you notice signs of toxicity.
 They will be able to advise you on best how to proceed based on your circumstances.